Anirudhrarao/flask-todo/README.md

 # flask-todo
-this is flask based simple todo app
+This is a Flask based simple Todo App